 TRL 5 – Prototype basic validation in a relevant environment

-Following the development of a prototype, the next stage marks the validation of the prototypes in environments that closely resemble real-world conditions.
+The next stage sees the development and validation of a prototype in an environment that closely resembles real-world conditions.
 It’s crucial to demonstrate the technology’s functionality, reliability and scalability.
 This stage may include testing in simulated operational settings, outdoor field testing or controlled industrial environments.
 For proposals at TRL 5, you will need to outline your plans for validation, including the design and details of the system, testing environment and performance metrics.
 The aim is to bridge the gap between laboratory confirmation and full-scale deployment.

 Example